Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Lebanon and from Bologna.
+I'm losing my edge to the kids from Jordan and from Lille.

 But I was there.